-No region of feudal Europe was spared from conflict during this period of crisis under the Middle Ages.
+There was no region of feudal Europe that was free of conflict during this period of crisis in the late Middle Ages.
 Wars spread and became widespread everywhere.
 War became an alternative to the capture of feudal income.
 The noblemen managed to capture booty and the King paid them.
 With the excuse of war, the monarchies took advantage of it to centralize power much more.

 The Hundred Years’ War: A century of conflict between Kingdoms

-The Hundred Years’ War was a very long armed conflict, occupying a period of 116 years of war.
+This was a very long-armed conflict, occupying a period of 116 years of war.
 The duration of the conflict was enormous, a very complex phenomenon that gives many perspectives from a historiographic point of view.
 It ended up being a conflict between several countries, as profound national feelings were revealed on each side.

 It was not a fight specifically for one King or another, rather it was a fight for the country.
 With long periods of truces, the conflict can be split into 60% of confrontations and 40% of truces.
 It all started with a conflict between two monarchies, and ended with the confrontation of two countries (England and France).
 The conflict had a profound effect on society, in both cases generating social unrest, even in the same monarchy.
 In case of France, there was a revolt in the urban context and also in the rural context.

 It has been an extremely costly war for both sides.
 For England, the war was always fought on French territory, so she had to set up important logistics.
 For France, the problem was that it was the theatre of the conflict.
 This was very negative because England, among other things, practised the technique of scorched earth, which led to the destruction of crops, forced population movements, deaths, many abandoned villages… The war meant a huge cost for the two sides facing each other, due to different causes and motivations.